textnet/textnet-ex/README.md

 - create three persistences, simulate lost reference
 - move items between worlds

+# Refactoring Refactored
+- massive load across network -> subscribe on changes
+- merge remote/network in one module

 # SMALL THINGS TO PLAY WITH WHEN NOT ENOUGH CONCENTRATION
 - another session of documentation